 Of all earnings by the pest control industry in 2015, residential service accounted for 68%.
-Bed bug infestation is an increasing problem and is one that requires professional help.
-First, you need to determine if you have bed bugs — and if you do have them, you then need to contact a bed bug exterminator.
+Bed bugs are an increasing problem that requires professional help.
+First, you need to determine if you have a bed bug infestation in Indiana — and if you do have them, you then need to contact a bed bug exterminator.

 Do You Have Bed Bugs?
 How to Identify Them

 Bed bugs are tiny and look like brown apple seeds.
 They are wingless and have flat bodies, along with antennae and long, narrow legs.
 They have a long proboscis, or beak, that comes out when they feed on blood; when the bugs are resting, the proboscis is under the body and points back between its legs.
 Young bed bugs, called larvae or nymphs, look very much like adults, though they are smaller and lighter in color.